rya-sge/access-denied/_posts/2024-11-28-pyramid-of-pain.md

 - [attackiq.com - pyramid-of-pain/](https://www.attackiq.com/glossary/pyramid-of-pain/)
 - [Pyramid of Pain](ttps://tryhackme.com/r/room/pyramidofpainax) by TryHackMe
-- ChatGPT with the input "write me an article about the pyramid of pain used in security"
+- ChatGPT with the input "Write me an article about the pyramid of pain used in security"